 Hello [name redacted], you don’t know me but I know you very well.
 As you likely know, the Ashley Madison website was hacked a little while back and in the process some personal information from tens of millions of their clients was compromised.
 As scary as that sounds, most of their families will never find out.
 First, they would have to actively seek out the information.
 Second, the files containing the information are multiple gigabytes in size and are not all that convenient to access if you don’t know how.
 There will be some spammers who shoot out mass threatening emails to those on the lists but they can safely be ignored.
 Only the unlucky few will draw the attention of a true blackmailer willing to actually research a target’s family and acquaintances.
 Unfortunately, [name redacted], you are one of the unlucky ones.

 Yes, I know about your secret, that you paid for services from a company that specializes in facilitating adultery.
 But what makes me a threat to you is that I have also spent several days getting to know about you, your family and others in your life.
 All you have to do in order to prevent me from using this information against you, [name redacted], is to pay me $2000.
 And before you ignore this letter consider this: You received this via first class mail.
 It wasn't a spam email some Nigerian sent to thousands of people.
 That means I spent money on it.
 It means I took extensive counter-forensics measures to ensure the Postal Inspector would not be able to track it back to me via post marks or via prints and DNA.
 It means I paid cash for a printer that couldn‘t be traced back to me.
 I have spent considerable time and money on you, [name redacted].
 So if you decide to ignore me, you can be certain that I sure as hell won‘t ignore you.
-(Sample blackmail letter from Cluley, 2016).
+(Sample blackmail letter from Cluley 2016).

 Ashley Madison, is dating website which specialises in bringing together married persons who are looking for illicit liaisons outside of their marriage or relationship.
 The premise of its business is that it provides a safe, discreet and confidential means for engaging in such activities without risking ones relationships, family life and reputation, which is more likely to be the case if one attempts such activities among members of their own community or immediate social circle.